DivyaSamragniNadakuditi/DM-Car/README.md

 ### Car Improvement suggestions:

-1) HDMI Port placement can be changed in the car so that it will be easy to attach the cable
+1. HDMI Port placement can be changed in the car so that it will be easy to attach the cable
-2) Better build quality of car
+2. Better build quality of car
-3) Addition of sensors to detect objects
+3. Addition of sensors to detect objects
-4) Better camera quality
+4. Better camera quality
+5. The parts of the car are open.
+This is not good for the safety of the car.
+It would be better if we can safe gaurd them with a       covering.
+6. Camera position can be improved so that we can visualize things more clearly.
+As in the present position, the camera movement is not that flexible.

 ## Phase 2: SettingUp and Configuration Of RaspberryPi